The Citizen Science Manual

 A good place to begin researching a pollutant source is by reviewing public media releases that might implicate the pollutant source with an environmental concern.
-You should also seek out publicly available monitoring records (e.g., generated by the source, a third party, and/or a government agency) and permit records.
-Additional public records may include prior inspections of the site of interest.
+You should also seek out publicly available permits and monitoring records (e.g., generated by the source, a third party, and/or a government agency).
+Additional public records may include prior inspections of the site of interest, prior compliance records, or reports submitted to government agencies by the site of interest.
 Appendix 4 lists several resources provided by the EPA.
 Various state agencies also provide similar resources.

 Additional information can be obtained through a Freedom of Information Act (“FOIA”) request.
 FOIA requires federal agencies to disclose any records requested by the public unless they fall into one of nine exemptions.
 These exemptions include information that bears on national security and personal privacy, among other concerns.
-Before making a FOIA request, you can conduct a search of information already made available by federal agencies at FOIA.gov to see if the information you seek has already been released.
+Before making a FOIA request, you can conduct a search of information already made available by federal agencies at FOIAonline.gov and in their FOIA libraries to see if the information you seek has already been released.
+If the information you are searching for has not been released by an agency, you can also search online to see whether third parties (e.g., a nonprofit organization, news organization, etc.) have released relevant materials obtained through FOIA.
 If that fails, then you may want to consider filing your own FOIA request.

 Submitting a FOIA request does not involve any special forms and does not require any kind of legal expertise.
-You can simply write a letter to the agency most likely to possess those records detailing the records you would like a copy of.
+You can simply write a letter to the agency most likely to possess those records, detailing the records you seek with reasonable particularity.
 Generally, the more specific your request is, the better; broader requests take considerably longer to process and are more likely to yield irrelevant results.
 Additionally, some agencies require individuals to submit a fee to cover the cost of record retrieval.
 Broader requests, which tend to require more work on the agency’s part, are likely to be more expensive.
 For a sample FOIA request letter you can fill out with your specific details, visit the National Freedom of Information Coalition’s website.
-Once you have written your request, you can locate the relevant agency’s FOIA request contact information on FOIA.gov.
+Once you have written your request, you can locate the relevant agency’s FOIA request contact information.

 If the information you seek is more likely to be held by a state agency, then you will want to acquaint yourself with your state’s public records law and see if you can make a similar document request.
 Every state has its own public records laws pertaining to public requests for information from state agencies.
 While some are very similar to FOIA, others are broader or more limited.
 To learn more about your state’s public records law, you can access the National Freedom of Information Coalition’s database of state public records laws.
 This helpful resource also includes sample FOI request letters by state.
 As with federal FOIA requests, you will want to make sure that your state records request is as detailed and specific as possible.
 If you encounter any difficulty in securing a response to your state FOI request, the Freedom of Information Coalition and its affiliates have offices in every state that you can contact for advice and assistance.

-See Environmental Protection Agency, Substance Registry Service, https://iaspub.epa.gov/sor_internet/registry/substreg/home/overview/home.do (last visited May 1, 2017).
+See Environmental Protection Agency, About Substance Registry Services (SRS), https://iaspub.epa.gov/sor_internet/registry/substreg/home/overview/home.do (last visited June 7, 2022).

-For a resource that will help you locate these information releases, see U.S. Environmental Protection Agency, Envirofacts, https://www3.epa.gov/enviro/ (last visited May 1, 2017); see also U.S. Environmental Protection Agency, Toxics Release Inventory (TRI) Program, https://www.epa.gov/toxics-release-inventory-tri-program (last visited May 1, 2017); U.S. Environmental Protection Agency, Enforcement and Compliance History Online (ECHO), https://echo.epa.gov/ (last visited May 1, 2017).
+Resources that will help you locate permitting and compliance information for pollutant sources include EPA’s Envirofacts, TRI Program, and Enforcement and Compliance History Online (“ECHO”).
+See Environmental Protection Agency, Envirofacts, https://www3.epa.gov/enviro/ (last visited June 7, 2022); Environmental Protection Agency, Toxics Release Inventory (TRI) Program, https://www.epa.gov/toxics-release-inventory-tri-program (last visited June 7, 2022); Environmental Protection Agency, Enforcement and Compliance History Online (ECHO), https://echo.epa.gov/ (last visited June 7, 2022).

 That being said, there are certain provisions that limit fee collection on FOIA requests.
 The reasonableness of such fees may vary according to whether the information sought is to be used for commercial or noncommercial purposes, with the latter meriting a lesser fee.
 5 U.S.C.
 552(a)(4)(A)(ii).
 Fees may also be waived if the information sought is in the public interest.
 5 U.S.C. §552(a)(4)(A)(iii).
-Furthermore, the government agency waives its right to collect fees if it does not respond to the request within 10 days.
-OPEN Government Act of 2007, Pub.
-L. No. 110-175, §6.
+Furthermore, the government agency waives its right to collect fees if it does not respond to the request within the statutorily mandated time limits.
+5 U.S.C. §552(a)(4)(A)(viii).